Bocholtz: History

 Bocholtz dates back to the Roman era.
 A Roman villa was found in the Vlengendaal, a street of Bocholtz, in 1911.
 A farmer plowing his land found a Roman sarcophagus in October 2003.

 Architecture and buildings

 Castle De Bongard

 The Castle De Bongard dates from the 16th century.
 The current building only represents 1/4 of the original building.
 The rest was destroyed during the invasion by the French during the Napoleonic Wars.

 Hoeve Overhuizen

 Hoeve Overhuizen is a fortified farm with roots dating back as far as the 13th century.

-From 2015 Rabobank moves in after redecorating the interior of the building to make it their regional headquarters.
+In 2015, Rabobank moved in after redecorating the interior of the building to make it their regional headquarters.

 Church

 The James the Greater Church was built between 1869 and 1873 by architect Pierre Cuypers.
 Construction workers expanding the church in 1953 found the remains of a building from the late medieval period on the same site.
 The patron saint of the church is St. James, son of Zebedee.